Anorexia and Dieting: What’s The Connection

 You might notice yourself thinking about food 80% or more of your day.
 This might be a key indicator that dieting and obsessing over food is transitioning into anorexia or another type of eating disorder.

-Pro Ana weight loss diets are harmful at best and potentially deadly at worst.
+weight loss diets are harmful at best and potentially deadly in extreme situations.

 Pro ana weight loss is designed to: